 Freidrichshafen was the de-facto home of the Zeppelin factory from the late 1800's to the mid 1900's.
-There, Zeppelin built his first airship (on the banks of Lake Constance at Manzell) and created his company which dominated the airship world.
+There, Zeppelin built his first airship (on the banks of Lake Constance at Manzell) and created his company which soon dominated the airship world.
 It should be no wonder that Freidrichshafen honors this great man with quite a number of monuments.

 In no particular order, this 1st monument is a fountain honoring Graf Ferdinand von Zeppelin.
 The statue in the fountain is the original statue from 1909, having survived both World Wars.
 In 2000, the fountain was rebuilt as a reconstruction of the original.

 Photo credit: Unknown

 Here is a pretty good close-up of the original statue from 1909 which is in the center of the fountain:

 It is located here, (Lat Lon) 47.651858 009.475646.
 In Google Maps:Return to top

 Also in Freidrichshafen is a striking black triangular monolith, not far from the fountain (above), another honor to Graf Ferdinand von Zeppelin.